savyrosea/HR_Employee_Retention/README.md

 ### Logistic Regression

 ##### I ran sklearn logistic regression models both with and without standardizing independent features.
 I used a random_state to make my results repeatable and got a slightly better result when I did not standardize the data with an accuracy score of 76.2%.
+I ran this model with different compenations of input variables: I got the best results when I included the top 5 higest correlated numerical variables except for the "Work accident" variable as well as the "salary" categorical variable.

 ### Random Forest